scipy-conference/scipy_proceedings/papers/sam_morley/roughpy.md

 algebras [see @math-bgd-sec].
 This allows the user to easily manipulate signatures, and other objects, in a more natural manner.
-This, in turn, allows us to quickly develop methods following the mathematics.
+This allows us to quickly develop methods by following the mathematics.

 The paper is organised as follows.
 In the remainder of this section, we give a brief overview of the mathematics associated with rough path theory, and provide